Which of the following is the correct balanced equation for the r... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct balanced equation for the reaction between aluminum and permanganate ions in an aqueous solution?
+Which of the following is the correct balanced equation for the redox reaction occurring in a basic solution involving ClO⁻(aq) and Cr(OH)₃(s)?

 A